nikcleju/IT_Course/Lectures/03_ErrorControlCoding.md

     * first part = information bits (since first part of $[G]$ is identity matrix)
     * additional bits = combinations of information bits = *parity bits*

+\smallskip

 * The additional bits added by coding are actually just parity bits
     * Proof: write the generation equations (example)

+\smallskip

 * Parity-check matrix in standard form $[H]$ checks if parity bits correspond to information bits
      * Proof: write down the parity check equation (see example)

+\smallskip

-* If all parity bits match the data, the result of multiplying with $[H]$ is 0$
+* If all parity bits match the data, the result of multiplying with $[H]$ is 0
-    * otherwise the it is $\neq 0$
+    * otherwise it is $\neq 0$

 ### Interpretation as parity bits

-* **Generator & parity-check matrices are just mathematical tools for easy computation and checking of parity bits**
+* Generator & parity-check matrices are just mathematical tools for easy computation and checking of parity bits

-* We're still just adding parity bits, but now we have matrices for easy computation and verification of codewords
+* We're still just computing and checking parity bits, but we do it easier with matrices

 ### Syndrome